 Vasota Fort is one of the famous forts for trekking in the Sahyadri Mountains.
 This trek in Maharashtra is known as one of the best treks of this region because of its wilderness and beauty.
-As situated amidst the evergreen forest of Koyna Wild Life Sanctuary Vasota Fort offers the best experience of a jungle trek.
+As situated amidst the evergreen forest of Koyna Wild Life Sanctuary Vasota Fort offers the best experience of a Jungle trek & Camping.
 Route till the fort from Met Indavali is all covered with huge trees and the liana spread over miles.
 The canopy offers the best site for spotting various species of butterflies and birds.

 The sanctuary is home to a wide variety of animals Leopard, Sambar, Barking deer, Porcupines, Grey Jungle fowls, Wild pig, Hanuman langur, Rhesus macaque and Flying Squirrel etc.